-The assignments and course schedule listed here are based on a 3-quarter portfolio development process; 2 quarters of scheduled class time and an additional (optional but strongly recommended) quarter of independent study to help manage the workload.
-Because of the quantity of work required for the AP portfolio assessment and the high expectations for the quality of work, it is recommended that AP art students commit 3 quarters (27 weeks) to their portfolio development.
+The assignments and course schedule listed here are based on a year-long portfolio development process; AP Art students are registered into a 50 minute daily zero hour to complete assignments, meet with the instructor and fellow AP artists an participate in critiques.
+Because of the quantity of work required for the AP portfolio assessment and the high expectations for the quality of work, it is essential that AP art students commit independent time on their off blocks and at home to their portfolio development.
 Portfolio submissions occur in May and final portfolios must be completed by April.
 There is plenty of time in the school year.
 It will be important to get a head start, stay on track and apply diligent time management.

 This webpage is your classroom, the art room is your studio.
 Here you will find lessons, project ideas and explorative aspects to follow.
 By now you should have a very well rounded history with studio art and much of the AP Portfolio class will be self-guided through this site.